APC™ - Frequently Asked Questions

 Do you offer a crown coating?

 Yes.
-ThermBar™ thermal barrier coating is a reflective type coating composed of ceramic and metallic materials.
+ThermBar™ thermal barrier coating is an insulating/reflective type coating composed of ceramic and metallic materials

 How long will the skirt and crown coatings last?